First Stepping Stones Towards A Sound Growth Marketing Strategy

 - There’s an open culture, where people on any level feel like they can point out potential issues or propose recommendations without the fear of being punished or ignored

-- Following the sprint schedule doesn’t cause any unbearable difficulties
+- Following the sprint, the schedule doesn’t cause any unbearable difficulties

 The Bottom Lines